 Additional Car Insurance Coverage in Illinois

-In addition to the standard coverages that come with all car insurance policies, drivers also have the option of adding several add-ons to their policies.
+In addition to the standard coverages that come with all car insurance policies, drivers can add optional protections that address specific risks and gaps.
 Here are some of the most common:

 - Gap Insurance: This coverage helps protect you from financial loss if you total your vehicle and you owe more on your auto loan than your insurance company will pay you for the vehicle.